|"Role Accounts" & "Feedback Loops"

 Spamhaus is happy to update this information at the request of the FBL provider or other authority.
-Other sites have additional information.
+Other sites have additional information, and there is a list on Wikipedia.
 Also, private FBLs can be established between consenting parties to acquire additional evidence of spam, either free or for a price; for example see Abusix.com.
 Ask your network friends and geek buddies to filter spam from your IP ranges into a forwarding account for you, in exchange for you feeding them data about their ranges.

 Tip: Do not put your FBL or abuse@ account behind content-based spam filters.
 What's the point of filtering away the evidence you need to clean up your network?